HydraMeshnet/developer-portal/get_started.md

 ##### Authority (Issuer)

 A company, government or any other certificate provider entity that is trusted by many to be a reliable [witness](/glossary?id=witness).
 It can receive a Signed Witness Request from a holder.
-After verifying the data, the Authority signs the statemen and sends it back as a verified claim, or what we call a [Signed Witness Statement](/glossary?id=signed-witness-statement).
+After verifying the data, the Authority signs the statement and sends it back as a verified claim, or what we call a [Signed Witness Statement](/glossary?id=signed-witness-statement).

 <a href="/#/api/authority_api" class="btn btn-sm btn-outline-primary mt-auto mb-2">BROWSE API</a>